sandcastleco/sandcastleco/_includes/about.md

 We've been collaborators for over a decade, and everything we've done together has shared the same overall drive: practice creativity by making meaningful things, help other people grow their creative skills, never stop learning, and make the world a more beautiful and conscious place.
 We're a hands-on duo, we work on projects that we're genuinely excited about, and we're devoted to understanding your vision and helping you realize it.

 Foster is based in Oakland, California, and his most recent favorite coffee is from [Equator](https://www.equatorcoffees.com){: .bg-light-gray.ocean.ph1.no-underline.dim-2 target="_blank" }.
-Kevin represents Sandcastle's hertiage in Green Bay, Wisconsin and has been recently obsessed with a Pure Bud Golden Snail tea from [What-Cha](http://what-cha.com/china-yunnan-pure-bud-golden-snail-black-tea/){: .bg-light-gray.ocean.ph1.no-underline.dim-2 target="_blank" }.
+Kevin represents Sandcastle's heritage in Green Bay, Wisconsin and has been recently obsessed with Nokcha from [Postcard Teas](http://www.postcardteas.com){: .bg-light-gray.ocean.ph1.no-underline.dim-2 target="_blank" }.
 Keep an eye out here for our upcoming coffee and tea blog!

 <div class="pt3">{% include social-links.html %}</div>